 FCC Study Week 2015

 Today CERN have announced the first Annual Meeting of the Future Circular Collider study which will take place from 23rd to 27th March 2015 in Washington D.C.
-This international study is closely linked to the R&D activities within the LA³NET Project.
+This international study is closely linked to the R&D activities of the QUASAR Group.

 This meeting will be an important milestone to conclude the first, exploratory phase, leading to the identification of the baseline for the further study.
 Organized as an IEEE conference, it will provide the opportunity for re-enforcing the cohesion of the community and to catalyse cross-fertilization within the FCC study.